teriansilva/iis-letsencrypt-ssl-automation/README.md

 You need to have ACMESharp Modules installed in Powershell.
 The [script](https://github.com/teriansilva/iis-letsencrypt-ssl-automation/blob/master/ssl-automation-script.ps1) will attempt to do this for you, if these are not installed but you might want to clarify before running the [script](https://github.com/teriansilva/iis-letsencrypt-ssl-automation/blob/master/ssl-automation-script.ps1).
 Go here: https://github.com/ebekker/ACMESharp

+## Other
+I also added an example for a http to https rewrite rule.
+You can put it in the web.config to have your site automatically called via https.
+Make sure you have the URL Rewrite Module installed in your IIS!

 ## Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)
 ```